 $2000 PC Build Part List:

-A $2000 gaming PC build is for those of you that want to venture beyond 1080p gaming and have extreme levels of performance.
+A $2000 gaming PC build is for those of you who want to venture beyond 1080p gaming and have extreme levels of performance.

-The RX 7900 XT with an Intel Core i7-12700K processor provides performance power for the far future.
+The RX 7900 XTX with the Ryzen 7 7800X3D processor provides performance power for the far future.
 From 1440p to even higher quality 4K gaming performance, this build is capable of everything and anything.

-At the highest possible graphics settings at 4K: You can expect this rig to run games like Cyberpunk 2077 at 70 FPS avg, Days Gone at 100 FPS avg, Red Dead Redemption 2 at 80 FPS avg, Call of Duty: Modern Warfare II at 110 FPS avg, and Battlefield V at 150 FPS avg.
+At the highest possible graphics settings at 4K: You can expect this rig to run games like Cyberpunk 2077 to run at 70 FPS avg, Hogwarts Legacy at 70 FPS avg, Red Dead Redemption 2 at 100 FPS avg, Call of Duty: Warzone at 170 FPS avg, and Starfield at 80 FPS avg.

 This build is for those of you that want to have a high-performing PC that’s capable of resolutions that are higher than 1080p.
-If you aren’t planning on playing at higher resolutions then I’d recommend looking at some of the other builds instead.
+If you aren’t planning on playing at higher resolutions then I’d recommend looking at some of the other builds instead to save some money and to not waste your time.

 How To Build This $2000 Gaming PC